Do you want to know how to determine your peak ovulation day to maximize your fertility?

 So there you have everything you need to know about ovulation and the optimal timing to get pregnant.

-Isn’t it so interesting how there are only certain days during the month in which you could get pregnant?
+Isn’t it so interesting how there are only a few fertile days each month in which you could get pregnant?

 Share this with anyone who can benefit from fertility awareness!